Asymptotic growth of the local ground-state entropy of the ideal Fermi gas in a constant magnetic field: Introduction

 Our main result is Theorem \ref{entropy of ground state}.
 It turns out that all local R\'enyi ground-state entropies grow to leading order proportional to $L$ when the dimensionless parameter $L>0$ of the scaled region $L\Lambda$ is sent to infinity (due to the off-diagonal Gaussian decay of the Landau-projection integral kernels).
 This is in agreement with the so-called area-law scaling \cite{ECP}.
 Given that, the corresponding proportionality factor has the form $\sqrt{B}|\p\L|\mathsf M_{\le \nu}(h_\a)$.
 Here, the first two factors are expected from considering physical dimensions, because $|\p\L|$ denotes the arc length of the (smooth) boundary curve $\p\L$.
 The third factor $\mathsf M_{\le \nu}(h_\a)$ is a dimensionless asymptotic coefficient precisely given by \eqref{mleell:eq} and \eqref{def:entropy}.
 It depends in a non-trivial way on the R\'enyi index $\a>0$, but on $B$ and $\mu$ only through the integer part $\nu$ of $(\mu/B-1)/2$.
 It is finite and positive, but in general a rather complicated expression.
 However, if $\mu<3B$, then it simplifies considerably, because only the lowest Landau-level eigenspace remains to be relevant.
 The result agrees (for $\alpha=1$) with the one proved recently by Charles and Estienne \cite{CE}.

 \textbf{Acknowledgement:} Various parts of this paper were developed and written during several visits of HL and AVS to the FernUniversit\"at in Hagen in 2016--2019, and during the stay of all authors at the International Newton Institute (Cambridge, UK) in 2015 and to the American Institute of Mathematics (AIM) at San Jose (CA, USA) in 2017.
 The authors are grateful to these institutions for hospitality and financial support.
 AVS was also supported by the EPSRC grants EP/J016829/1 and EP/P024793/1.
+We thank Paul Pfeiffer for helpful remarks.